bipinKrishnan/ml-recipe-book/_build/html/_sources/image_classification.md

 So you get the batch itself as argument in ```training_step``` as well as its index.
 Similar thing happens for validation also.

 Now let's fill in each part of our ```AnimalModel``` one by one.
-First, let's create our 'resnet34' model for image classification using [timm library](https://github.com/rwightman/pytorch-image-models/).
-For that we need to first import the library:
+First, let's create the model ('resnet34') that we will be using for this task.
+We will use the [timm library](https://github.com/rwightman/pytorch-image-models/) for creating the model.
+So, let's import the library:

 ```python
 import timm